 You know, I could play that montage over and over and over again of what was election night.

-And I think Newt has it down pretty well that, you know, at 10 o'clock, November the 8th, 2016, there was a a collective psychotic meltdown, an episode that lingers even until this day.
+And I think Newt has it down pretty well that, you know, at 10 o'clock, November the 8th, 2016, there was a collective psychotic meltdown, an episode that lingers even until this day.

-And anyway, it's just such it's a mass psychosis.
+And anyway, it's a mass psychosis.

 We'll go over those and what we expect.